NathanKlineInstitute/Load_NWB_MoBI/README.md

 # Reading NWB files

 ## Python libraries
-To read NWB files using python you must have the pynwb package See [here](https://pynwb.readthedocs.io/en/stable/install_users.html) for instructions on installing package
+To read NWB files using python you must have the pynwb package.

+See [here](https://pynwb.readthedocs.io/en/stable/install_users.html) for instructions on installing package.

 ## Opening the File in python
-To open the file in python you must first import NWBHDF5IO from the pynwb package
+To open the file in python you must first import NWBHDF5IO from the pynwb package.
 ```python
 from pynwb import NWBHDF5IO
 ```